tryingsomestuff/Minic/README.md

 ### A word on NNUE and vectorization

-In this table, the net "Niggling Nymph" is used to compare NNUE performances on various CPU architecture (effect of vectorisation).
+In this table, Minic 3.18 is used to compare NNUE performances on various CPU architecture (effect of vectorisation).
 ```
 Rank Name                          Elo     +/-   Games   Score    Draw
-   1 minic_3.03_linux_x64_skylake_niny    56      11    2454   58.0%   39.2%
-   2 minic_3.03_linux_x64_nehalem_niny    13      11    2454   51.9%   40.9%
-   3 minic_3.03_linux_x64_nehalem         10      11    2455   51.5%   39.7%
-   4 minic_3.03_linux_x64_skylake          4      11    2455   50.6%   41.4%
-   5 minic_3.03_linux_x64_core2          -36      11    2456   44.9%   39.7%
-   6 minic_3.03_linux_x64_core2_niny     -48      11    2456   43.1%   37.3%
+   1 minic_3.18_skylake             53      13    1074   57.6%   61.6%
+   2 minic_3.18_sandybridge         -6      13    1073   49.2%   62.3%
+   3 minic_3.18_nehalem            -21      13    1073   46.9%   61.8%
+   4 minic_3.18_core2              -26      13    1072   46.2%   60.4%
 ```
 What does this say ?
-For HCE first, this looks simple, performance is the same as soon as *popcnt* is here.
-Not having popcnt leads to something like -40Elo.
-There is not much dependency to vectorisation but popcnt looks quite important.

-For NNUE, AVX2 is +40 versus SSE4.2 and there is again a gap of nearly 60Elo for SSE3.
-So that on (very) old hardware, current Minic HCE is better than "Niggling Nymph" !
+Well ... for NNUE, using AVX2 is very important.
 This can explain some strange results during some testing process and in rating list where I sometimes see my nets underperform a lot.
-So please, use AVX2 hardware (and the corresponding Minic binary, i.e. the "skylake" one) for NNUE testing if possible.
+So please, use AVX2 hardware (and the corresponding Minic binary, i.e. the "skylake" one for Intel or at least the "znver1" for AMD) for NNUE testing if possible.

 ### Home test
 Here are some fast TC results of a gauntlet tournament (STC 10s+0.1) for Minic (dev version of various engine october 24 2021).